AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/gmail-modules.md

 #### Copy an email

-This action module `copies an email or email draft into a folder you specify`.
+This action module copies an email or email draft into a folder you specify.

 You specify the folder, the destination folder, and the ID of the email..

 The module returns the ID of the email and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+You can map this information in subsequent modules in the scenario.

 <table cellspacing="15">
  <col>